getchip/PocketCHIP-Docs/README.md

-Next Thing Documentation
+Next Thing C.H.I.P.
+Documentation
 ========

 All documentation is written in markdown and staged on github pages.
 Published documentation is viewable [on the github pages](http://getchip.github.io/chipdocs/#introduction) or [getchip site](http://docs.getchip.com).

-If you want to add or modify a document, add your markdown file to the [includes](https://github.com/NextThingCo/slate/tree/master/source/includes) directory and make a pull request.
+If you want to add or modify a document, add your markdown file to the [includes](https://github.com/getchip/chipdocs/tree/master/source/includes) directory and make a pull request.
 You can use [Github markdown](https://help.github.com/articles/github-flavored-markdown/) or [regular markdown](https://daringfireball.net/projects/markdown/syntax).
 Each include represents a top-level topic in the left-hand navigation if it is in the list of includes in `index.html`.

 Note: If you view the files in the `include/` directory here on github, the image links appear broken.
 This is to be expected because these pages have yet to be rendered into a viewable state.